umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Getting-Started/index.md

 ## Umbraco Plumber Overview

 Umbraco Plumber allows the creation of multi-stage approval workflows when writing and publishing content.
-Umbraco Plumber extends Umbraco's out-of-the-box publishing model with multi-stage, highly configurable approval workflows.
-A workflow process comprises multiple steps, with multiple users assigned to the group responsible for providing approval at each step.
+Umbraco Plumber extends Umbraco's out-of-the-box publishing model with multi-stage and configurable approval workflows.
+A workflow process comprises multiple steps and multiple users assigned to the group responsible for providing approval at each step.

 A user can be a member of multiple groups in the same workflow.
 To initiate an approval workflow, a user updates the content, saves their changes, then selects **Request publish**.

-After entering a comment describing the nature of the changes and submitting the request, members of the approving group are notified via email.
-The task is also displayed in the Member's Workflow dashboard.
 The workflow Dashboard updates to reflect the state of each task, providing an overview of a user's submissions and tasks.

-When initiating a workflow, the user can choose to add a document attachment, for example: an email approving or requesting the change to be made.

 Tasks can be approved, cancelled, or rejected from the **Dashboard** or from the content node **Workflow** tab.
-Rejecting a task returns the workflow to the original author, who can update the content and resubmit.
-The resubmitted content does not restart the workflow but returns to the stage at which it was rejected.

-Placeholder - add an image depicting workflow.
+For more information, see the [Dashboards and Buttons](../Dashboards-and-Buttons/index.md) article.

 ## Getting Started with Umbraco Plumber